lala-data/cmustudent-repository/govtdebt.md

 > *Below chart publishes all the Debt-GDP ratio for all the countries for the period of 1995-2018 on a Columnar format*
 <div class="flourish-embed flourish-chart" data-src="visualisation/3749018" data-url="https://flo.uri.sh/visualisation/3749018/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Columnar chart provided a better visualization on the exact vertical edge.

 # Scatter plot with Slider
 > *Below chart publishes all the Debt-GDP ratio for all the countries for the period of 1995-2018 on a Scatter plot with a Year Slider*
 <div class="flourish-embed flourish-scatter" data-src="visualisation/3749171" data-url="https://flo.uri.sh/visualisation/3749171/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>